dbissell6/DFIR/Blue_Book/BluePrint.md

 # BluePrint

-Quick way to find similar DFIR challenges to find references for inspiration.
+Quick way to find similar DFIR challenges to find references/walkthroughs for inspiration.

 # Chart